willwooten/bitcoin_price_oracle/README.md

 This Python program estimates the daily USD price of Bitcoin using nothing except a Bitcoin Core node.

-It is an adaptation of the script written by [SteveSimple](https://twitter.com/SteveSimple) at [utxo.live](https://utxo.live/oracle/).
+It is an adaptation of the script written by [SteveSimple](https://twitter.com/SteveSimple) at [utxo.live](https://utxo.live/oracle/) and available on [GitHub](https://github.com/Unbesteveable/UTXOracle).

 ## Enhancements
 * About ~2x faster than original script (in test comparisons).